Minnesota needs to adopt a new statute affirming your right to present the defense of medical necessity to a marijuana criminal-charge. Why?

 The English courts stated the principle of necessity in 1551 in Reninger v.
 Fagossa (1 Plowd.
 1, 75 Eng.
 Rep. 1): “A man may break the words of the law, and yet not break the law itself … where the words of them are broken to avoid greater inconvenience, or through necessity, or by compulsion.”
 The case cites the New Testament example of eating sacred bread through necessity of hunger or taking another’s corn.
 Mathew 12:3-4.
 Older English cases contain many examples which recognize the general principle of necessity.
 It was a defense to breaking a law that the person committed the act to save a life or put out a fire.
 Jurors could depart without the permission of the judge in case of emergency.
 Prisoners might escape from a burning jail without committing a crime.
 A person did not commit the misdemeanor of exposing an infected person in public if the person was being carried through the streets to a doctor.

-Since you are constitutionally guaranteed the right to a jury trial, and the right to present a complete defense — to present the jury with your true defense, for the jury to do with it as it will — how could it be that the Minnesota appellate courts have so far held that you have no right to present a medical necessity defense in a marijuana case?
+You are constitutionally guaranteed the right to a jury trial, and the right to present a complete defense — to present the jury with your true defense, for the jury to do with it as it will.
+So how could it be that the Minnesota appellate courts have so far held that you have no right to present a medical necessity defense in a marijuana case?

 To find out, you can read the Minnesota Court of Appeals case from 1991, State v.
 Hanson.
 Though every court case is fact specific to a great extent, the court’s main rationales in the State v.
 Hanson case are captured in this excerpt: